NavinShrinivas/PupBin/README.md

 ### As vim plugins

 Here I have provided this service through VimPlug, Would appreciate if anyone figures out other vim package managers and implement it as well.
+As for now, vim plug calls the cli tool's binary.
+In version 2 the plugin will do network calls on its own making it completey independent.
+The vim plugin as of now can only do pastes, as I am still finding a good way to fetch pastes and store it in clipboard buffer.

 Building PupBin Server